What to Know About Strep Throat this Winter

 How can you prevent strep throat?

-It’s important to cover coughs and sneezes with your hands or sleeve, and wash hands often.
+- Cover coughs and sneezes with your hands or sleeve.

-It is also very important to wash hands properly by using soap and water, and rubbing hands and fingers together while singing “Happy Birthday” twice.
-If you don’t have soap and water, use hand sanitizer, but soap and water are best.
+- Wash hands properly by using soap and water and rubbing hands and fingers together while singing “Happy Birthday” twice.
+If you don’t have soap and water, use hand sanitizer.

 Yes.
-You can still get strep throat if you do not have tonsils.
-But, strep may be less common and less severe in children without tonsils.
+You can still get strep throat if you do not have tonsils, but strep is less common and less severe in children without tonsils.

-Katie Keown, MD, is an assistant professor of pediatrics at Columbia.
+Katie Keown, MD, MPH, is an assistant professor of pediatrics at Columbia and associate director for Columbia Community Pediatrics.